acuminous/jinkies/README.md

 Further information about Grails configuration can be found [here](http://grails.org/doc/latest/guide/conf.html).

 ##<a id="pollFrequency"></a>Changing The CI Server Poll Frequency
-Jinkies is configured to poll all jobs jobs every 15 seconds.
+Jinkies is configured to poll all jobs every 15 seconds.
 To change this setup an [external configuration](#external-configuration) file, paste in the contents of [QuartzConfig](./grails-app/conf/QuartzConfig.groovy) (see below), and set the 'repeatInterval' to the desired number of milliseconds.